-VMware Carbon Blacks efficacy strategy is based on the adversaries lifecycle.
+VMware Carbon Black's efficacy strategy is based on the adversaries' lifecycle.
 Take ransomware for example, in the case of ransomware the adversary often operates with a goal of dumping credentials and escalating privileges.
 MITRE ATT&CK TID 1003 OS Credential Dumping for example requires strong coverage due to the criticality of credential theft for lateral movement.
 VMware's Threat Research Team runs extensive tests against key phases in the ransomware lifecycle to identify new ways of detection and protection.
-Once analyzed our Threat Research team is able to push new preventions directly to our customers without requiring an agent upgrades.
-The intention is to continue enhancing and delivering on a “Born Secure” approach, increasing your organizations security posture prior to an incident occurring.
+Once analyzed our Threat Research team is able to push new preventions directly to our customers without requiring an agent upgrade.
+The intention is to continue enhancing and delivering on a “Born Secure” approach, increasing your organization's security posture prior to an incident occurring.

 Collaborating with our IR, MDR Partners as well as our Research Community drives intelligence decisions on existing bad actors.
 While Internal attacker emulation allows for proactive identifications of adversaries.

 Carbon Black is developed with an API first mentality, meaning that if we build something into the product we need to be able to access this via the API to power our IR and MSSP partners to strengthen their support of your organization.
 With our growing partner base, it is critical that we leverage the intelligence-driven from Incident Response engagements to understand how to improve our detection and prevention mechanisms.

 List of IR and MSSP partners available here.